adoptium/temurin-build/README.md

 ### Prefer to use Ansible?

-Remember that when using Ansible the changes wil be persistent on your local filesystem: the build process includes downloading and configuring a number of dependencies including gcc and various development libraries: see the Ansible playbook itself to see the full listing
+Remember that when using Ansible the changes will be persistent on your local filesystem: the build process includes downloading and configuring a number of dependencies including gcc and various development libraries: see the Ansible playbook itself to see the full listing

 ### Building in your local enviromment

-You can use the `makejdk-local-env.sh` script by providing two parameters: the "working directory" (which is where files will be downloaded to: this includes a number of libraries used with OpenJDK itself such as FreeType and ALSA) and the "target directory" which will be used to store the final .tar.gz file containing the j2sdk-image
+You can use the `makejdk-any-platform.sh` script by providing two parameters: the "working directory" (which is where files will be downloaded to: this includes a number of libraries used with OpenJDK itself such as FreeType and ALSA) and the "target directory" which will be used to store the final .tar.gz file containing the j2sdk-image

 e.g `./makejdk-any-platform.sh -s /path/to/workspace -d /target/directory`